mildrette/2025/README.md

-# Learning JavaScript from the Beginning
+# Day 1: Learning JavaScript from the Beginning

 **Starting on the First Day of 2025**